DBT Bank Account Seeding: A Simple Tutorial to Link Your Aadhaar Correctly

 Linking Aadhaar Through Mobile Banking

 Using your bank’s official app ensures a secure environment for this sensitive transaction.
-It’s a fast and user-friendly way to complete the seeding process, especially for tech-savvy salaried professionals.
+It is a fast and user-friendly way to complete the seeding process, especially for tech-savvy individuals.
 Always download apps only from official app stores.

 Ensure you are using your bank’s official mobile banking application, downloaded from a trusted source like the Google Play Store or Apple App Store.
 Avoid third-party apps or suspicious links.
 Log in to your app using your mobile banking credentials.